Mohamed-Y0/Natours/readme.md

 **1. What Is Sass**

-Sass: is a CSS preprocessor, an extension of CSS that adds power and elegance to the basic language.
+Sass: CSS preprocessor that extends CSS by adding features like variables, nesting, and mixins, which make web styling more efficient and manageable

 - SASS Source Code ---Sass Compiler---> Compiled CSS Code